jameslieu/jameslieu.github.io/_posts/2014-07-30-rake-db-rebuild.markdown

 {% endhighlight %}

-This is you can tell can be very tedious.
+This as you can tell can be very tedious.
 A better solution I've found is to create a rake task to handle it all.

 {% highlight ruby %}